musoniusr/DhammaratoDhamma/_posts/2020-01-03-foundations-of-the-practice-rupesh-1-and-erik-z-4-1-1-20.md

 **Dhammarato:** Well, hello, Eric.

 **Speaker B:** Hi, Dhammarato.
 Hello.
 Hi, Eric.
-I'm Rupes.
-Nice to meet you, Rupes.
+I'm Rupesh.
+Nice to meet you, Rupesh.
 Nice to meet you, Eric.

-**Dhammarato:** How do you say your name, Rupes?
-Rufus.
+**Dhammarato:** How do you say your name, Rupesh?

 **Speaker B:** Yes.

 **Dhammarato:** Okay.
-Rufus is just a new caller, and this is the first time that he's called a few minutes ago, Eric.
+Rupesh is just a new caller, and this is the first time that he's called a few minutes ago, Eric.
 And so he was describing some experience that he had had with Goenka.
 He'd done Goenka retreat.
-And so, Rufus, I have.
+And so, Rupesh, I have.
 I have done quite a lot with Goenka.

 **Speaker B:** Oh, really?